Explore UCD

 UCD School of Art History & Cultural Policy has a dynamic postgraduate community and offers both taught postgraduate and research degrees in Art History and in Cultural Policy.
 Our taught MA in Art History, Collections and Curating provides advanced postgraduate academic training in the history of art, with a special focus on collections and curatorial practice.
 It offers the opportunity to hone skills in the interpretation, critique, and analysis of works of art and architecture, developing the knowledge and capacity to pursue future careers in academia, research, writing, and curatorship.
 The School is also the centre for the only Masters in Cultural Policy and Arts Management within Ireland, which provides professional training for managers and leaders in the arts and heritage fields.
 At MLitt and PhD level we offer supervision in a range of diverse subject areas.

-• We pioneered the study of art history in Ireland, and our department is the oldest and largest of its kind in the country, renowned for its diversity and excellence in research, internationalist ethos, and welcoming, supportive collegiality.
+• We pioneered the study of art history in Ireland, and our School is the oldest and largest of its kind in the country.
+Our MA in Cultural Policy & Arts Management is the longest running programme of its kind in Ireland.
+The School is renowned for its diversity and excellence in research, internationalist ethos, and welcoming, supportive collegiality.

 • All members of staff are actively involved in research and publishing of the highest international standards and are frequently invited to lecture at museums and universities at home and abroad and to contribute to the catalogues of major exhibitions.
 While we have expertise in an impressive variety of fields, there is a concentrated specialisation in Irish art, 20th-century art and architecture, and European painting of the Early Modern period.